micycle1/PGS/README.md

   * Boolean set-operations for 2D shapes
 * `PGS_ShapePredicates`
   * Various shape metrics (area, circularity, etc.) and predicates (*"do these shapes intersect?"*)
+* `PGS_Tiling`
+  * Tiling, tessellation and subdivision of the plane using periodic or non-periodic geometric shapes.
 * `PGS_Transformation`
   * Various geometric and affine transformations that affect vertex coordinates
 * `PGS_Triangulation`